adlnet/xAPIWrapper/README.md

 xAPIWrapper
 ===========

-Wrapper to simplify communication to an LRS
+Wrapper to simplify communication to an LRS.
+[Read more about the Experience API Spec here.](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md)

 ## xapiwrapper.js